 by Justin Williams

 The day began like any other, as the darkest days often do.
-The Clockmaker and I walked along the rutted dirt road to the village and as we drew near, my sensors sparked with the scent of fruits, vegetables, and the sweetest berries the harvest could provide.
+The Clockmaker and I walked along the rutted dirt road to town and as we drew near, my sensors sparked with the scents of fruits, vegetables, and the sweetest berries the harvest could provide.

 ”Ah, fresh air,” said the Clockmaker, inhaling the crisp and fragrant breeze. ”Perhaps I’ve been hiding in my study more than I should.”

-”It is nice to have you around,” I said, not mentioning the recent rise in his drinking, and his crying. ”I am capable of worry.”
+”It is nice to have you around,” I said, not mentioning the rise in drinking, and crying, that accompanied that time in his study. ”I am capable of worry.”

-We walked in silence a moment, the rising sun reflecting off my armored frame into a thousand ants of pure sunlight swarming in the dirt.
-The Clockmaker created me as his heroic knight, shining armor and all.
-If only everyone in the village agreed.
-I broke the silence. ”Do you think Morris will be waiting for you again?”
+We walked in silence a moment, the morning sun reflecting off my armored frame into a thousand ants of sunlight swarming the dirt below.
+The Clockmaker had created me as his heroic knight, shining armor and all.
+If only everyone in town agreed.
+I broke the silence. ”Do you think Reynolds will be waiting for you again?”

-”We just need a few things for dinner,” he said, looking up at me with his cornflower eyes.
-His mustache curled even more as he smiled. ”We’ll be in and out before Morris has a reason to give us trouble.”
+”We just need a few things for dinner, Bot,” he said, looking up at me with storm-cloud eyes.
+His dark mustache curled even more as he smiled. ”We’ll be in and out before Reynolds has reason to trouble us.”

 I did not feel his confidence.
-Morris seemed to need no reason to cause us trouble. ”I do not understand why he dislikes us.
-Your work in the town should make you a hero, but he treats you as the villain.”
+Reynolds seemed to need no reason to come after us.
+“I do not understand his hatred of us.
+Your work in town should make you a hero, but he treats you as the villain.”

-The Clockmaker kicked a rock in the road.
-It rattled through a wheel rut.
+The Clockmaker kicked a rock in the road and it rattled through a wheel rut.

-”Some people hate what they don’t understand,” he said. ”Or what they fear.
-Often, it’s the same thing.”
+”Some hate what they don’t understand,” he said. ”Or what they fear.
+So often it’s the same thing.”

 ”If he makes trouble, at least allow me to defend you.”

-He taught me many things, but I learned most from his actions.
-I learned anger, as he destroyed the machine piece by piece.
-Sadness, in the night when he spoke of drowning.
-Hope, when his eyes brightened with each new creation, his efforts to build a better world.
+The Clockmaker taught me many things, but I learned most from his actions.
+I learned anger as he destroyed the machine piece by piece.
+Sadness, during the nights when he spoke of drowning.
+Hope, when his eyes sparked with each new creation, his efforts to build a better world.

-Alma stood like a sentry just outside the gate.
-The redness in her eyes betrayed her efforts of hiding tears.
-She jumped in front of us, gasping to catch her breath
+Alma stood like a sentry just outside the gate, the redness in her eyes betraying her efforts of hiding tears.
+She jumped in front of us, gasping to catch her breath.

-”Cole!”
-She inhaled deeply. ”Morris is on the hunt.
-For you.”
+”Edgar!”
+She inhaled deeply. ”Reynolds is on the hunt.
+You have to go home.”

-”Please, Cole.
-I don’t know what he’s up to, but I’m afraid it’s more than the usual threats.”
+”Please, Edgar.
+I don’t know his plan, but I’ve heard it’s far worse than his usual threats.”

 ”He’s been appointed Protector, you know.”

-”He doesn’t need a reason, Cole,” Alma said.
-She turned to me.
-Her eyes squinted, just a bit.
-Her hatred hung over me like a thundercloud ready to strike.
+She turned to me and her eyes squinted.
+Her hatred hung always over me like a thundercloud ready to strike.
 Only desperation would have caused her to look my way.

 ”Please, Sir Robert,” she said through gritted teeth. ”Make him go home.
-Why do you even exist if you won’t keep him safe?”
+Why do you exist if not to keep him safe?”

-”Sir Robert is my companion and my assistant,” said the Clockmaker, answering for me. ”And I created him to follow my commands, so you’ll have no luck turning him against me.”
+The Clockmaker spoke before I could respond. ”Sir Robert is my companion and my assistant,” he said. ”And I created him to follow my commands, so you’ll have no luck turning him against me.”

-Alma growled. ”Listen to me, Cole.”
+Alma growled. ”Listen to me, Edgar.”
 She grabbed his elbow. ”For once, listen.
 He won’t stop until you’re dead.
 Both of you.”

 The Clockmaker touched her arm gently. ”I accept my fate, Alma.
-But I’m certain I have one more good meal before Lady Death comes to the door.”
+But I’m certain I have at least one more good meal before Lady Death knocks at the door.”
 He winked.

-Alma appealed to me with eyes like a spring sky ready to rain.
+Alma appealed to me with eyes like cornflowers in the morning dew.

 ”I am sorry, Alma.
 I cannot stop him.”